-If you do not comment out or remove the lines from /etc/services, then the installer will not assign ports 389 and 636.
+If you do not comment out or remove the lines from /etc/services, then Oracle Universal Installer will not assign ports 389 and 636.
 It assigns a number from the port number range for Oracle Internet Directory.
 Refer to Appendix C, "Default Port Numbers" for a list of default port numbers.

-The installer will not assign port numbers that are specified in the /etc/services file.
-If you do not want the installer to assign a specific port number, then add the port number to the /etc/services file.
+Oracle Universal Installer will not assign port numbers that are specified in the /etc/services file.
+If you do not want Oracle Universal Installer to assign a specific port number, then add the port number to the /etc/services file.
 For example, if you want to reserve port 7777 for an application, you can add something like the following line to /etc/services: